ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 Next we will insert the arguments:

-    - Adjacent: Hallway (Rooms) Home library (Rooms).

-Note:
+    - adjacent: atlanta (city) los_angeles (city).

-This only means that Thomas will be able to go into the Home library, but not from the Home library to the Hallway.
-To allow them to go back and forward we need to do this rule again, just switching the arguments.
+{% include note.html content="This only means that player will be able to go into los_angeles from atlanta, but not from the los_angeles to the atlanta.
+To allow them to go back and forward we need to do this rule again, just switching the arguments." %}

 To save time we should also use the button "Duplicate Atom" which, as the name suggests, will make a copy of the atom.
 This way we only have to switch the arguments without having to select the predicate again.
+The game map will look as below:

 Ceptre text base code:

 ```
 context init =
 {
+    adjacent atlanta los_angeles,
+    adjacent los_angeles atlanta,
+    adjacent los_angeles bogota,
+    adjacent bogota kinshasa,
-    adjacent hallway home_library,
+    adjacent bogota los_angeles,
-    adjacent home_library hallway,
+    adjacent kinshasa bogota,
-    adjacent home_library master_bedroom,
+    adjacent kinshasa delhi,
-    adjacent master_bedroom home_library,
+    adjacent delhi kinshasa,
-    adjacent master_bedroom main_room,
+    adjacent delhi los_angeles,
-    adjacent main_room master_bedroom,
+    adjacent los_angeles delhi
 }.
 ```
 Ceptre Web editor simulation: